Acura ARX-02a: Racing history

 Throughout the ALMS, the Acura gained overall wins until the Petit Le Mans.
 In all of the races, the bigger tires took longer to warm up than most competitors resulting in position loss to the turbo charged P1 Lola's at race starts and restarts.
-Scott Sharp crashed heavily at Petit Le Mans and spend the next 24 hours rebuilding the car with assistance from de Ferran.
+Scott Sharp crashed heavily at Petit Le Mans and the team spent the next 24 hours rebuilding the car with assistance from de Ferran.
 At the final race at Laguna Seca, Gil de Ferran won a hard-fought battle with the Fernandez ARX-01.

 In 2010, de Ferran closed shop and Highcroft was forced to abandon the car, ending the career of the ARX-02.
 Highcroft returned to campaigning an updated version of the existing ARX-01 for the combined LMP class in 2010.

 Complete American Le Mans Series results

 (key) Races in bold indicates pole position.
 Races in italics indicates fastest lap.